 Imogen Lloyd Webber is a British broadcaster and writer who now lives in New York City.
 She was educated at Girton College, Cambridge University, where she read history, specialising in the role of intelligence agencies in international relations.
 News Editor at Broadway.com and PEOPLE Now’s Royals Correspondent, Imogen is currently penning an entertaining current affairs book for the renowned Michael Flamini at St. Martin’s Press, which will be published in spring 2016.

 In America, Imogen’s work as a “pundit” has seen her make countless appearances on air commentating on everything from Ebola to entertainment, with an encyclopedic knowledge of the Royal Family and the Great White Way.
 A former MSNBC Contributor and permanent panellist/editorialist for The Dylan Ratigan Show, she still makes appearances on the network along with CNN, HLN and Fox News, including segments for The O’Reilly Factor, Hannity, Fox & Friends, Studio B, America Live, America’s Newsroom, Cashin’ In and Redeye.
 She also frequently features on the Fox Business Network on shows including Imus (where she is a weekly panellist for Hollywood & Vine), Varney & Co., Lou Dobbs Tonight, Money with Melissa Francis and Cavuto.
-Additionally she’s a Special Correspondent for EXTRA.
-Other US radio and TV appearances include 20/20 (ABC), MTV, Access Hollywood (NBC), Good Morning America (ABC), The Morning Show (Fox), Viewpoint (Current), Theater Talk (PBS) and assorted shows across the Sirius radio network.
+Previously a Special Correspondent for EXTRA, other US radio and TV appearances include 20/20 (ABC), MTV, Access Hollywood (NBC), Good Morning America (ABC), The Morning Show (Fox), Viewpoint (Current), Theater Talk (PBS) and assorted shows across the Sirius radio network.
 In the UK she has made numerous TV appearances including BBC Breakfast, Sky News, Live With… (Channel 5), Deadline (ITV) and GMTV, along with many radio interviews.